Actuary

 6, A simple mathematical model provides both (a) the attestation of Medicare Part

-and also (b) a feasibility analysis of the subsidy v. the
+D Creditable Coverage and also (b) a feasibility analysis of the subsidy v. the

 Wraparound option.